mariobrosch/scoreboard/README.md

   - Delete matchtypes (same logic as for players)
   - See how many matches played with this matchtype
   - Backup data (for local storage)
 - Create new match
 - Continue an unfinished match
 - Play single player: To record a highscore
 - Play a sound if matchwinner or set a new highscore for the single player version
+- For default match (1 vs 1 or 2 vs 2)
   - Keyboard support (press H or F1 during match play to see shortcuts)
   - If matchwinner it's properly displayed on screen
   - If setwinner it's properly displayed on screen and ability to start new set